 How to use it: Apply like any healing ointment.

 If you’re anything like me, sinus infections are a common (and very pesky) occurrence.
 Research has found that using manuka honey in the nasal passages can fight off the bacteria that causes infection in the first place.
-(Be aware that there is a risk of reaction to the honey if you are allergic to bees.)

 How to use it: Make your own homemade manuka honey nose drops.